Protocol for seeing clients – Covid-19 Revised 9th and 21st October (in anticipation of reduced time between appointments)

 - If a practitioner or a member of their household develops Covid-19 symptoms, they and their families will self-isolate for 7/14 days in line with government recommendations.
 If the practitioner tests negative for Covid-19, they can return to work as soon as they have recovered, assuming their household members are also well and have tested negative (where tested).
 Practitioners who have worn PPE in accordance with this protocol and that of their professional body are highly unlikely to have passed it on to their clients but will, as a courtesy, inform any clients seen in the previous 2-14 days (dependant on practitioner/modality).

 - If a client becomes obviously unwell with symptoms suggestive of Covid-19 such as a temperature, dry cough etc, during treatment then they will be advised to get tested and required to leave immediately.
 The practitioner will advise the practice manager and the practitioner will cancel any further clients, undertake a deep clean and remove themselves from the premises.
 They and their families will then isolate for 14 days.
 If the client tests negative for Covid-19, the practitioner can return to work.
-Osteopaths who have used PPE in accordance with this protocol and that of their professional body do not need to self isolate.
+Osteopaths and chiropodists who have used PPE in accordance with this protocol and that of their professional body do not need to self isolate as they are primary healthcare professionals.

 - If a client advises The Centre that they have developed symptoms within 2-14 days of visiting The Centre (dependant on practitioner/modality), they will be advised to get tested and asked to inform The Centre of the results.
 The practitioner and their families may need to isolate for 14 days, dependant on the guidance of their professional body.
-Under this protocol, clients are escorted from the front door to the treatment room and escorted out via reception to ensure they do not meet other clients.
+Under this protocol, clients are escorted from the front door to the treatment room and escorted out via reception.
+At no point are they expected to be in contact with other clients and where they are (e.g. in reception) they will be at least 2m apart.
+On the rare occasion that clients may come into contact with other clients, they will both be wearing face coverings, both will have been screened and any close contact will be necessarily brief (e.g. passing each other in the hall).
 Therefore the risk to other clients is minimal and, under current guidance, there is no need to contact other clients who have visited The Centre either at the same time or since.
 Osteopaths who have used PPE in accordance with this guidance and that of their professional body do not need to self isolate.
 The iO has suggested that in these circumstances, practitioners should inform clients as a matter of courtesy but this is currently under review given that it will raise anxiety levels when the risk to clients is very low.

 The protocol is aimed at reducing the risk of exposure to the virus for everyone entering the practice but particularly the risk of spread from client to client.
 There is still a slight risk that a client could pass it to a practitioner but, based on current understanding, it seems unlikely as the practitioner will be wearing a water-resistant mask and following strict protocols regarding clothing, hand washing etc. Throughout it must be remembered that The Centre is not sitting in isolation and clients are exposed wherever they interact with others and some people even seem to develop symptoms after several weeks isolating alone at home, adhering to the highest possible hygiene standards (e.g. washing shopping or quarantining) by mechanisms that are still unclear.